 Nerves carry message to and fro from brain and spinal cord to various parts of body.
 Nerve fiber is covered by a protective shield called myelin.
 It is made up of special fat called lipoprotein.
 Many nerves in the body are insulated with myelin sheath.
 Myelin acts insulates the nerve just like an electrical wire insulated with a material.
 This enables faster conduction of nerve message to brain from the body parts and vice versa.

 When the myelin sheath is damaged and degenerated, the process of nerve signals gets hampered or delayed.
 Messages do not travels easily thus leading to various symptoms such as numbness, uncoordinated movement, loss of bladder and bowel control etc. There are several causes for degeneration of myelin sheath.
 It can degenerate in certain hereditary disease, in stroke, vitamin B12 deficiency, poison etc.

 The best example of myelin degeneration is in a condition called multiple sclerosis.
-There is no specific treatment for curing myelin degeneration.
-Hence the aim of treatment is to reduce severity of symptoms and progression of the condition.

 What Causes Myelin Sheath Degeneration?